Please ensure Javascript is enabled for purposes of website accessibility

 Why was Open Finance introduced and how is it implemented in the UAE?

-The Central Bank of the UAE (CBUAE) launched Open Finance to modernize the financial sector and give you more choice and convenience.
+The Central Bank of the UAE (CBUAE) launched Open Finance to modernise the financial sector and give you more choice and convenience.
 AlTareq, the name for Open Finance in the UAE, will offer functionality that securely connects all Licensed Financial Institutions and Third-Party Providers/ apps via a central platform.
 Open Finance will support four key functionalities including data sharing, quote generation, service and transaction initiation, and onboarding to Licensed Financial Institutions.
+Open Finance is governed by principles that value consumer rights, access to financial data, ease of using services, and enhancing functionality and transparency.

 Who is involved in Open Finance?